akka/akka/akka-docs/src/main/paradox/futures.md

 @@@ note { .group-java }

-After adding any additional computation stage to `CompletionStage` returned by `scala-java8-compat` (e.g. `CompletionStage` instances returned by Akka) it falls back to standard behaviour of Java `CompletableFuture`.
+After adding any additional computation stage to `CompletionStage` returned by `scala-java8-compat` (e.g. `CompletionStage` instances returned by Akka) it falls back to standard behavior of Java `CompletableFuture`.

 @@@